What is Gonarthrosis?

 - The analgesic treatment.

-- The topical and systematic application of anti-inflammatory drugs, effective in the acute phases of the disease.
+- The topical and systematic application of anti-inflammatory drugs is effective in the acute phases of the disease.

 - Correction of the distribution in the load on the joints (in cases of deformities in the legs or feet).

-- Minimally invasive surgical treatment (arthroscopy), it can eliminate the development of cartilage degeneration by eliminating the affected areas and the formation of a pathological bone (osteophytes), as well as strengthening the ligamentous apparatus.
+- Minimally invasive surgical treatment (arthroscopy) can eliminate the development of cartilage degeneration by eliminating the affected areas and the formation of a pathological bone (osteophytes), as well as strengthening the ligamentous apparatus.

 - The joint replacement surgery in the knee. (in the case of conservative and minimally invasive treatments, they have rarely failed).